lut-re-group18/lut-requirements-engineering/docs/use-cases.md

 > Check list for **reflecting** on the **work** that has **been done**.

+This list is used during the review of the use case specifications.
+The list is not exhaustive and the list is not in any particular order.
+List is part of the original template documentation used in the requirements engineering course.

+> !!!
+Should we remove this section entirely?

 ### Use Case Diagram

 - The introduction section of the use-case diagram provides a clear, concise overview of the purpose and functionality of the system.